 How many cats?

-If you are out for long periods of time, it is recommended that you get two cats to keep each other company.
+If you are out for long periods of time we recommend two cats to keep each other company.
 This isn’t compulsory, but a good idea.
 Some cats can become quite lonely if they are left for long periods of time, while others are quite happy to be on their own.
-It is a good idea to let the breeder or know of your home situation so again, they can help you select the right cat.
+It is a good idea to let the breeder or shelter know about (working a lot, children, other pets) of your home situation so again, they can help you select the right cat.